ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/soil/soil_carbon.md

 ### Microbial biomass

 Microbial biomass accounts for a small fraction of total soil carbon.
-However, microbes are key drivers of soil carbon cycling, with significant flows of carbon through the microbial biomass pool, with microbial respiration is one of the major sources of carbon loss to the system.
 This pool turns over rapidly (order of days) and only represents a very small fraction of total soil carbon.
-However, it is very important to track because many soil processes are driven by microbes, and so depend either implicitly or explicitly on the size of this pool.
+However, microbes are key drivers of soil carbon cycling.
+It is therefore very important to track the size of the microbial biomass pool because a significant amount of carbon flows through it, with microbial respiration being one of the major sources of carbon loss from the system.

 ### Microbial necromass

-When microbial cells die they breakdown forming what is termed microbial necromass.
-This consists of complex biochemicals that normally would be contained within cells, that are now exposed directly to the soil environment.
+When microbial cells die they break down and form the microbial necromass.
+This consists of complex biochemicals that normally would be contained within cells, but are now exposed directly to the soil environment.
 This pools turns over rapidly (order of days), and is very small.
-However, it is important to track this pool as the biochemicals that it represents rapidly associated with soil minerals, so the size of this pool can effect how quickly new protected carbon is formed.
+However, it is important to track this pool as the biochemicals that it represents rapidly bind to soil minerals, so the size of this pool can affect how quickly new protected carbon is formed.

 ## Soil carbon inputs

 ### Plant inputs

-Most plant inputs come in via the [litter model](./litter_theory.md), due to litter mineralisation.
-A portion of this is assumed to have occurred due leaching of simple compounds from the litter down into the soil.
+Most plant inputs enter to the soil via the [litter model](./litter_theory.md), due to litter mineralisation.
+A portion of this is assumed to have occurred due leaching of simple compounds from the litter into the soil.
 This part of the litter mineralisation flux gets added to the {term}`LMWC` pool, and is calculated by

 $$I_L = C_l * M_C,$$

 where $C_l$ is the fraction of litter carbon decomposition that happens by leaching and
 $M_C$ is the total rate of carbon mineralisation from the litter.
-The remainder of the litter mineralisation is assumed to be in a more complex form so gets added to the {term}`POM` pool with rate
+The remainder of the litter mineralisation is assumed to be in a more complex form and gets added to the {term}`POM` pool with rate

 $$I_M = (1 - C_l) * M_C.$$